EeanDev/medium-lab/README.md

 ## Overview

 This project creates a realistic CTF challenge where participants must analyze network traffic to find a hidden flag.
-The system sends packets sequentially to all IPs in the subnet:
+The system sends packets randomly to IPs in the subnet for fair distribution:
-- **Real flag**: `FLAG{nahanapmo}` to a random UDP port, sent to each IP every 5 seconds (only when admin logged in)
+- **Real flag**: `$flag{nahanapmo}` to a random UDP port, sent to random IPs every 5 seconds (only when admin logged in)
 - **Fake flags**: Confusing fake flags (like `FLAG{ThisIsNotMe}`, `FLAG{TryAgain}`, `FLAG{SORRY}`, etc.) to create confusion
-- **Noise traffic**: Simple packets (TCP, UDP, ping) sent to each IP every 2 seconds
+- **Noise traffic**: Simple packets (TCP, UDP, ping) sent to random IPs every 2 seconds

 ## Files